SabreTools/MPF/CHANGELIST.md

 - Remove msbuild-specific AppVeyor items
 - Be trickier when it comes to type from size
 - Fix "detected" message
+- Be smarter about media type based on system

 ### 2.6.6 (2023-10-04)